 Those six hours and the lack of sleep that night left me somewhat tired, but luckily, the hike to the Dreizinnenhütte was not a tedious one.
 It’s a rather undemanding walk on a well maintained path with practically no elevation.
 So we took it easy and enjoyed the views on our way.
 Bliss.

 I must admit, the Domomites are not a place where you go for a quiet hike.
-Especially the trails around the Drei Zinnen are extremely crowded with a species I like to refer to as Turnschuchturisten in German, literally meaning sneaker-tourists.
+Especially the trails around the Drei Zinnen are extremely crowded with a species Austrians like to refer to as Turnschuchturisten, literally meaning sneaker-tourists.
 Visitors who come during the day and walk round not only in sneakers, but ballerinas, and occasionally flip-flops too.
-So it’s not exactly a tranquil experience.
-But, arrive late enough, anything after 3pm will do, and you’ll see the masses marching against you as you make your way towards the cabins.
+So, it’s not exactly a tranquil experience.
+But, arrive late enough, anything after 3pm will do, and you’ll see the masses marching against you as you make your way towards the mountain huts.

 Arrive well before sunset, check-in, settle in the bunks room that you share with 23 other people, then go back out to explore your surroundings.
 Get back for when dinner is served, take a seat facing the window.
 But just when you are ready to have some food after a long day you notice that the warm light of the sinking sun is hitting the peaks of the Drei Zinnen as crispy clouds are drawing in.
 Leave the fork, fetch the camera, run out to the terrace of the cabin, get too excited to even have a look at your settings and take a dozen of photos as the light changes within a blink of an eye.
 While you do so, you hope you captured that fabulous warm light and the contrasty shadows on the face of the rocks.
 You look at the images briefly, but don’t even think about checking your settings except your aperture and shutter speed, ISO is always set to 100 after all.
 You happily go back to finish the food that is now cold.